weidmueller/u-os-sdk-quickstart/README.md

 ## How to prepare the build environment:

-- use Ubuntu 20.04 or higher, native or in a VM, as a development environment
+- use Ubuntu 20.04 or higher, native or in a VM, as a development environment.
+This requires approx. 40GB of disk space, so reserve accordingly when you create a VM.

 - install Visual Studio Code (VSC)